Fajar-RahmadJaya/KeyTik/README.md

 ```

 ### Screen Coordinate Auto Detect And Copy :
 To make screen clicker editing easier.
 I also include coordinate detector to KeyTik.
 On default, you just need to move your cursor to desired position then press 'space'.
 After that, it will show coordinate and automatically copy it.
 You can then just paste whenever you want.
-You can also change 'space' part to you preference.
+You can also change 'space' part to you preference. or more guide on how to adjust or download the script, go to AutoHotkey Script Collection And Template release on [AutoHotkey Script Collection and Template, Screen Coordinate Auto Detect And Copy Guide](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection/releases/tag/v2.4).
 - **Full 'Screen Coordinate Auto Detect And Copy' Script on KeyTik Bundled Download:**
 ```
 Persistent